divinerapier/imagededup/README.md

 # Build the Docker image
 docker build -t imagededup .

-# Run with your images
+# Run with your images mounted
-docker run -v /path/to/your/images:/app/data imagededup phasher /app/data
+docker run -v /path/to/your/images:/app/data imagededup
 ```

+Note: The Docker image includes the full Python environment and all dependencies pre-installed.

 ## Algorithm Comparison